Steve Anderson (musician)

-Stephen John Anderson (born 1969 in Southend) is a British musician, songwriter and record producer, best known for his work with Kylie Minogue on her tours and albums.
+Stephen John Anderson (born 1969 in Southend-on-Sea) is a British musician, songwriter and record producer.
+He is best known for his work with Kylie Minogue on her tours and albums, and as part of the production group Brothers in Rhythm.
 He has also worked on songs and albums for many recording artists such as Britney Spears, Westlife, Christophe Willem, Judie Tzuke and Susan Boyle.